-Upon completion of the program, students may test to receive plate and pipe welding certifications with the American Welding Society S.E.N.S.E (AWS).
+Upon completion of the program, students may test to receive plate and pipe certifications with the American Welding Society S.E.N.S.E (AWS).
+Certification testing costs are not provided or included in the program cost.

 WELDING TECHNOLOGY - PLATE | 600 HOURS